We hope you enjoy reading this article.

 • Are you dealing with frequently changing parameters?

-• Is the data arriving at every increasing velocity?
+• Is the data arriving at ever-increasing velocity?

-If you have answered yes to most of these points, then you might want to consider integrating artificial intelligence and machine learning into your tech stack.
+If you have answered yes to most of these points, then you might want to consider integrating AI and machine learning into your tech stack.

 In order to have a better insight into this topic, check out the pros and cons of artificial intelligence.